Snowbound 2026 Has Changed Venues (an ode to New England ski retail)

 In the modern vernacular, that show was LIT!

-It was known throughout the region were people from Rhode Island, Connecticut, New York, Massachusetts, Vermont, New Hampshire, and Maine would come to enjoy hte unofficial kick off to the eastern ski season.
+It was known throughout the region where people from Rhode Island, Connecticut, New York, Massachusetts, Vermont, New Hampshire, and Maine would come to enjoy the unofficial kick off to the eastern ski season.

 They came seeking big discounts on outdoor gear, lift tickets and resort passes, club memberships, beer at the bar in the show, and also enjoyed entertainment and found relevant information for everything from lodging to lessons, within.

-The line to get in often took hours, and snaked from the internal entrance doors to the back of the parking lot.
+The line to get in often took hours, and snaked from the internal entrance doors to the back of the parking lot- People often braved pretty nasty weather to get in to the show.

 Inside were shows put on by ski, snowboard, and "aggro" athletes (inline skate, BMX, tampoline, etc.) and ski movies.
 There were displays, activity booths; manned by outdoor sports vendors from all over the country, beer and food vendors, ski area representatives, real estate companies, ski clubs, clinicians (everything from masseurs/masseusses to doctors, physical therapists, pedorthists, and chiropractors), car dealers, an enormous retail space, and just about anything you could think of that may, in any way, relate to outdoor (especially winter) sports were there.